tc39/how-we-work/editorial-conventions.md

 > **NB.** The document is currently a skeleton, and should not be considered a complete list.
 > The issue [tc39/ecma262#2236](https://github.com/tc39/ecma262/issues/2236) is a good place to discuss editorial conventions.

+For conventions that are observable from JavaScript code and therefore must be taken into account when designing language features, see [normative-conventions.md](./normative-conventions.md).

 ## Spelling, grammar, and typography

 ## Notation